IslandViewPTA/islandview-pta-site/content/news/2021-5-newsletter.md

 ## Staff Appreciation Week

-(Ask Stacey Mahoney ([hospitality@islandviewpta.org](mailto:hospitality@islandviewpta.org)) for a blurb and image about Staff Appreciation week)
+Ask Stacey Mahoney ([hospitality@islandviewpta.org](mailto:hospitality@islandviewpta.org)) for a blurb and image about Staff Appreciation week.

-YEARBOOKS ON SALE
+## Yearbooks On Sale NOW!

-(Get a blurb and image from Eric, but basically explain how folks can order yearbooks online, and if they order by ___ date, they get a dedication to their student included for free.)
+Folks can order yearbooks online, and if they order by ___ date, they get a dedication to their student included for free.

 **It isn't too late to send in photos!
 Make the 2020-2021 yearbook the best ever by submitting photos of your student(s).**